MagGeo/MagGeo/README.md

 <img src="./images/GitHubImage.png">

 ## How to install and Run MagGeo on your machine

 To install and run MagGeo you need to follow the following steps.

 ### 1. Install and Set up your Python environment

 **MagGeo** can be executed in any python environment you would like to use.
-In the following steps we will suggest to use `Miniconda` together with a `requirements.yml` file that will provide all the packages with a virtual python environment.
+In the following steps we will suggest to use `Miniconda` together with a `requirements.yml` or `environment.yml` file that will provide all the packages with a virtual python environment.

 - If you do not have either `Anaconda` or `miniconda` installed, then go and download `miniconda` from https://docs.conda.io/en/latest/miniconda.html.
   - Select the **Python 3.x option** rather than the 2.x version to download and run the installer